 The families point to a changed landscape.
 They say they replaced the old pine and eucalyptus monoculture with diversified, agro-ecological farming, and one community is reforesting with the seeds of an endangered palm.

 Critics see a familiar tension.
-Landowners and much of the agribusiness lobby argue that occupations pressure the state into expropriation and that reform should proceed strictly through the courts, not through land invasions.
+Landowners and much of the agribusiness lobby say occupations pressure the state into expropriation, and that reform should proceed strictly through the courts, not through invasions.

 The wider context is political.
-Land reform is a signature theme for President Lula’s government, and with an election looming it lands as both a social milestone and a marker in Brazil’s long fight over who owns the countryside.
+Land reform is a signature theme for President Lula’s government.
+With an election looming, it lands as both a social milestone and a marker in Brazil’s long fight over who owns the countryside.

 The territory is now vast.
 The wider Araupel complex holds about 5,500 families across 24 communities, which the landless movement calls the largest continuous land-reform area in Latin America.

 Everyday life there has grown roots.
-The settlements run their own itinerant schools teaching hundreds of pupils, and some communities sell organic-certified surplus alongside subsistence farming.
+The settlements run their own traveling schools teaching hundreds of pupils, and some communities sell organic-certified surplus alongside subsistence farming.

 Recent hardship sharpened the moment.
 Many of the same families were hit by tornadoes that struck Paraná in late 2025, damaging homes, crops and the community’s central school.

 The number waiting is large.
-The landless movement says more than one hundred thousand families across Brazil are still awaiting the regularization of the land on which they are already settled, a backlog this deal does little to shrink on its own.
+The landless movement says more than one hundred thousand families across Brazil still await regularization of the land where they already live.
+This deal does little to shrink that backlog on its own.

 What land did the Brazil land reform cover?